Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Max fights and Defeats Spike by using the Cyber.Beast of every one else and maybe pair it with his newfound berserker abilities but unlike Spike he does not forcefully take their power

+Max saves spike from Airiona/Jax
+- Jax goes to finish Spike Max says stop you'll kill him block his attack
+- Jax goes to finish Spike Max says stop you'll kill him <I'll never make it in time> Airiona jumps in to handle Spike instead and says I'll handle him
+- Airiona belives that it is her fault that Spike is in this situation and the he is beyond reasoning with at this point and decides to kill him or defuse him causing to lose his memory

+Spike asks Max why he saved him after all he did.
+Max says he realized his fault in the situation
+- Ignoring Spike instead of being his mentor and leading him
+- Not listen to spikes advice
+- focusing on his self in stead of using his new status to elevate others

 ### 9. Reward (Seizing The Sword)
 Episodes: 31, 32, 33, 34